Z Knihobotu sa stal Bookbot!

 • 13 hodin čítania

 What is 'Europe' and who are 'Europeans'?
-Data Practices approaches this contemporary political and theoretical question by treating it as a practical problem of counting.
-Only through the myriad data practices that make up methods such as censuses can EU member states know their national populations, and this in turn is utilized by the EU to understand the population of Europe.
-But this volume approaches data practices not simply as reflecting populations but as performative in two senses: they simultaneously enact that is, make up a European population and, by so doing intentionally or otherwise also contribute to making up a European people.the book develops a conception of data practices to analyze and interpret findings from collaborative ethnographic multisite fieldwork conducted by an interdisciplinary team of social science researchers as part of a five-year project, Peopling Europe: How Data Make a People.
-The book focuses on data practices that involve establishing and assigning people to categories and how this matters in enacting Europe as a population and people.
-Five core chapters explore key categories of people usual residents, refugees, homeless people, migrants, and ethnic minorities and how they come into being through specific data practices such as defining, estimating, recalibrating and inferring.
-Two additional chapters address two key subject positions that data practices produce and require: the data subject and the statistician subject
+This contemporary political and theoretical question is approached as a practical problem of counting.
+Through various data practices, such as censuses, EU member states ascertain their national populations, which the EU then uses to understand Europe's demographics.
+This volume examines data practices not merely as reflections of populations but as performative; they both constitute a European population and contribute to the formation of a European people.
+The work develops a conception of data practices to analyze findings from collaborative ethnographic multisite fieldwork conducted by an interdisciplinary team as part of a five-year project, Peopling Europe: How Data Make a People.
+It focuses on how data practices categorize people and the implications of these categorizations in enacting Europe as a population and people.
+Five core chapters delve into categories such as usual residents, refugees, homeless individuals, migrants, and ethnic minorities, exploring how they are defined, estimated, recalibrated, and inferred through specific data practices.
+Two additional chapters discuss the key roles produced by data practices: the data subject and the statistician subject.

 Data Practices